csmir/CSF.NET/docs/Quick-Guide.md

 Hovering over the `CommandManager` declaration, you can read some things about it.
 It is the root type, or class, that makes CSF work as a whole.
 You can greatly customize it and make a lot of changes to your personal taste.
-Though, we only need very little from it.
+Though, we only need very little from it for this guide.

 ### Listening to Input